Lexington-class aircraft carrier: Development

-The next challenge the Navy's Bureau of Construction and Repair faced was the tonnage cap set by the treaty.
-Carriers were to be no more than 27,000 tons.
-An exception, spearheaded by Assistant Secretary of the Navy Theodore Roosevelt Jr. and added to the treaty, allowed capital ships under conversion to go up to 33,000 tons, an increase of 6000 tons.
-This would almost not be enough for a conversion without removing half the power plant, something the Navy General Board did not consider an option.
-Creative interpreting of a clause in the treaty allowed a potential way out of this situation.
+One major challenge the Navy's Bureau of Construction and Repair faced was the tonnage cap set by the treaty.
+Generally, under the treaty carriers were to displace no more than 27,000 tons.
+An exception, proposed by Assistant Secretary of the Navy Theodore Roosevelt Jr. and added to the treaty, allowed each signatory to convert two capital ships under construction into carriers displacing up to 33,000 tons.
+But this was still not enough to cover the two Lexington conversions, which were expected to displace nearly 36,000 tons each.
+One solution would have been to fall back on a power plant that produced only half the desired power, which would have cost them c.
+7 knots in speed, something the department found absolutely unacceptable.
+The alternative was to get creative: there was a clause in the treaty that offered a potential, if questionable, way out of this situation.
 The clause (Chapter II, Part III, Section I, (d)) read:

 No retained capital ships or aircraft carriers shall be reconstructed except for the purpose of providing means of defense against air and submarine attack, and subject to the following rules: The Contracting Powers may, for that purpose, equip existing tonnage with bulge or blister or anti-air attack deck protection, providing the increase of displacement thus effected does not exceed 3,000 tons (3,048 metric tons) displacement for each ship.

-Without this clause, conversion might not have been feasible.
-Estimates made in 1928 for the two ships put Lexington at an actual tonnage of 35,689 tons and Saratoga at 35,544.
-On official lists, the number given was 33,000 tons, with the footnote, "[this number] does not include weight allowance under Ch.
-2, pt.
-3, Sec.
-1, art. (d) of Washington Treaty for providing means against air and submarine attack".
-This tonnage was used by these ships for their entire careers.
+The intention was apparently that this was extra weight be applied some time in the future, during a mid-life reconstruction of the ship; but the American interpretation--that the extra weight could be applied to a modification during the original build-- was ultimately not challenged.

+Conversion became a series of compromises and mixed blessings which would not have arisen had they been "specifically designed carriers" from the outset.
+On the plus side, the ships would have better anti-torpedo protection, larger magazines for aircraft bombs and, with the aft elevator 28 ft farther forward than on the parallel design for a purpose-built carrier, more room for aircraft landings.
+On the minus side, a converted battlecruiser would be 0.5 kn slower than a specifically designed carrier, have 16 percent less hangar space, less emergency fuel and, with "narrower lines" aft, not as wide a runway for an approaching airplane to aim at.
+Costs were similar: estimated cost for a brand-new carrier was estimated at $27.1 million, while conversion of a Lexington class hull would cost $22.4 million, plus the $6.7 million already sunk into them.
+Added together, the figure rose to $29.1 million.